Insta ads and their instant gratification

 Both positions are defensible.

 And this brings us to the difference between old retail and online retail.
 In the past, the question was: is this good?
 The new one is: is this good enough, given how it reached me?
-Lasting engineering has been traded at the altar of the dopamine that a well-targeted ad delivers.
-Somewhere in that shift lies the real story—not of a phone holder, but of an economy that increasingly runs on the ability to grab attention and turn it into belief.
+Lasting engineering has been traded at the altar of dopamine which a well-targeted ad delivers.
+Somewhere in that shift lies the real story.
+Not of a phone holder, but of an economy that increasingly runs on the ability to grab attention and turn it into belief.